EnablerRx/CASF/README.md

 **Batch Sampling Phases**

-`scores.pkl`: Automatic evaluation scores for each Input-output pairs and human evaluation results for samples selected in the previous sampling phase
+`scores.pkl`: Automatic evaluation scores for each Input-output pairs and human evaluation results for samples selected in the previous sampling phases

 `hmetric_key_SummEval`:  human evaluation aspect names, human evaluation score keys in the  `scores.pkl` file